How to Monitor vSphere Performance

 vSphere 7 client performance charts

-In the vSphere 7 UI, administrators can use the Performance Charts feature to monitor the performance of individual virtual machines or hosts over a specified period of time.
+In the vSphere 7 UI, administrators can use the Performance Charts feature to monitor the performance of individual virtual machines or hosts over a specified period.
 They can also compare the performance of different virtual machines or hosts to identify any bottlenecks or issues that may be impacting the overall performance of their virtual infrastructure.

 There are several different types of charts available in vSphere that allow administrators to monitor and analyze the performance of their virtualized infrastructure.
 Here are some of the most commonly used chart types: